 The succession of the Gresley family ends and the estate is passed, by marriage, to the de la Warre family.

-The delicately carved entrance arch into the Lady Chapel (1350), and the former tower are built.
+Works begins on the delicately carved entrance arch into the Lady Chapel, and the former tower are built.

 The St Nicholas Chantry is endowed by the de Trafford family.

 Thomas de la Warre becomes Rector of the parish church.

 Following the death of his brother, Thomas de la Warre becomes Baron of Manchester.